w3nl/ppt-png/README.md

 outputType: Output type, default is `png`, but `jpg` is also possible.

 documentConvert: Overrule the document convert command, default is `'libreoffice --headless --convert-to pdf --outdir'`

+density: Density setting to convert the PDF to image at, defaults to 96 DPI

+width: Width of the output images if density is not used

+height: Height of the output images if density is not used

 logLevel: Set the log level, default is `1`.